Merricx/zksnake/README.md

 ## Performance

 We all know that Python is very slow and so this library.
-Therefore, to significantly improve the performance, it is recommended that you use one of these two options:

-- Use flint backend (`pip install zksnake[flint]`)
-- Use [`pypy`](https://www.pypy.org/) runtime to run the script

-Flint backend will improve the R1CS compilation speed while pypy will improve overall performance in setup, proving, and verifying.

-By default, zksnake will always use flint.
-If it is not installed (along with `python-flint`) then it will fallback to naive implementation.
+So, it cannot handle big constraints really well (above 10K constraints).
+Nevertheless, this library tries its best to achieve high performance by utilizing parallel computation, recomputation caching, and using [FLINT](https://flintlib.org/) as a backend for Polynomial arithmetic operation.

+Note that currently, running zksnake via pypy is slightly slower than Cpython.

 ### Benchmark

-The benchmark was done in Macbook Pro M1.
+The benchmark was done in Macbook M1 Pro (10 cores @ 3.2 GHz).

-#### Cpython + flint

 ```bash
 $ python3 benchmarks/benchmark_script.py